-Getting prepared for the arrival of the new baby and making sure you have everything you need to tackle this next stage of motherhood will definitely help you feel equipped.
+Getting ready for of the new baby and making sure you have everything you need to tackle this next stage of motherhood will help you feel more equipped.

-I think second time moms should always create a gift registry for their second baby.
-It’s a great way to keep track of the items you’ve deemed as second-time mom must haves and if friends or family members are wondering what to buy for a second baby gift, it gives them plenty of ideas for things you actually need.
+It’s a great way to keep track of all the items you deemed as second-time mom must-haves and if friends or family members are wondering what to buy you for a second baby gift, it gives them plenty of ideas.

-Don’t buy too many newborn diapers in advance though.
-I always recommend only buying about 50 to 100 newborn diapers and then see how big your baby is at birth before buying more.
-You can register for multiple sizes of diapers and hope that you get a variety to last you through the first year!
+You can register for multiple sizes of diapers and hope that you get a variety to last you through the first year.